 Another Listen4Good lesson that applies directly to donor communication: every word matters.
 In one project I coordinated, a healthcare organization learned that many patients didn’t understand terms like “quarantine” and “isolation.”
 They switched to “stay at home” and “stay in a separate room from other family members,” and comprehension improved immediately.

-Concrete language builds trust.
-Abstract language invites disengagement.
+Concrete language builds trust, while abstract language invites disengagement.

 Making the Gap Visible

-The LEGO model isn’t just meant to visually show the gap.
+The LEGO model isn’t just meant to show the gap visually.
 It also helps show where to start fixing the system.

 The Challenge: Walk Your Own Donor Journey

 This week, I want you to do something that might be uncomfortable: make a donation to your own organization.
-Not a huge amount – $10, $25, whatever feels reasonable.
-Then pay attention to what happens next.
+Not a huge amount, just $10 or $25 or whatever feels reasonable, and then pay attention to what happens next.

 Don’t fix anything yet.
 Just observe.
 You can’t improve a system you haven’t yet mapped.

-Take note: How long until you receive an acknowledgment beyond the automated receipt?
+Take note of how long it takes to receive an acknowledgment beyond the automated receipt.
 Does it sound personal or generic?
 Do you know what your gift will actually support?
 Do you feel valued, or do you feel like a transaction?
 Would you give again based on this experience?

-And if the thought of this makes you uneasy, that’s the point.
+If the thought of doing this makes you uneasy, that’s the point.
 There may be a gap between what you think is happening in your donor journey and what’s actually happening.

 What This Actually Looks Like